habitat-sh/on-prem-builder/on-prem-docs/logs.md

     ```

 1. Save and close the file
-1. Restart Habitat with `sudo systemctl restart hab-sup` to restart the habitat.
+1. Restart Habitat with `sudo systemctl restart hab-sup`.
 1. Use `journalctl -fu hab-sup` to view the logs.
 1. Reset `/hab/svc/builder-api/user.toml` file to the default `log_level=error` and restart the services with `sudo systemctl restart hab-sup` to restore error-level logging.